Dallinger/Griduniverse/README.md

 How many points it costs for a player to plant food.
 Default is 1.

+### food_probability_distribution

+By default, food is placed on the grid using a random choice from a simple random distribution.
+This parameter allows the experimenter to use a different probability distribution.
+Possible values are random, sinusoidal, standing_wave, gaussian_mixture, horizontal_gradient, vertical_gradient, edge_bias, and center_bias.

 ### seasonal_growth_rate

 The rate of food store growth or shrinkage each second.
 In odd rounds the